 This guide covers what buyers and sellers need to know about Alabama real estate transfer taxes so you can prepare your finances and avoid legal trouble.

 Who Pays Transfer Taxes in Alabama: the Buyer or the Seller?

 The real estate transfer tax is paid to a local or state agency to transfer real property from one owner to another.
 The buyer cannot take ownership of the property until the transfer tax has been paid.

-In Alabama, the transfer tax is usually paid for by the buyer.
-However, the buyer can negotiate with the seller to pay some or all of this fee as part of the sales agreement.
+In Alabama, the transfer tax is usually paid by the buyer.
+However, the buyer can negotiate with the seller to shift responsibility for this fee as part of the sales agreement.

 In slow markets or in situations when a seller wants to sell their home quickly, they may agree to pay the transfer tax to secure a buyer.

 In Alabama, the real estate transfer tax rate is $0.50 per $500 of the purchase price, or 0.1% and officially records the transfer of the deed.
 The exact amount owed for your transaction will depend on how much your home sells for.

 For example, the median home sale price in Alabama is $144,000, which means the real estate transfer tax amount would equal $144.00.

 If you're an Alabama buyer taking out a mortgage to finance your home purchase, you'll also have an additional mortgage recording fee of $0.15 per $100.
 In this case, expect to pay a total of 0.25% per $100 in taxes and recording fees.

 Unlike property taxes, you cannot deduct real estate transfer taxes from your annual income taxes.
 However, the seller may be able to include this amount in the “cost basis” of the property, which can help defer capital gains taxes.